helenzhou6/FAC-Notes/precourse.markdown

 ### DOM Manipulation
+* According to the W3C HTML DOM standard, everything in an HTML document is a node:
+ * The entire document is a document node
+ * Every HTML element is an element node
+ * The text inside HTML elements are text nodes
+ * Every HTML attribute is an attribute node (deprecated)
+ * All comments are comment nodes

 #### Walking the DOM to find any node
 * Finding a node on a page.
 Function: `document.getElementById('elementId')` - takes a string and returns the DOM element with that ID.
 * If the node doesn't have an ID (e.g. text nodes).
 Each node has a `childNodes` property that contains an ordered array of all its children (so can index into this array). e.g. `document.getElementById('stars').childNodes[0]`